cloudfoundry-attic/warden/warden/README.md

 Further bootstrapping of Warden can be done by running `rake setup`.

+## Logs

+Warden uses [steno](https://github.com/cloudfoundry/steno) for its logging.
+Here are some examples for each log level:

+* `error` - a command has timed out or printed too much output
+* `warn` - a shell command sent to a container has failed
+* `info` - a container is being destroyed due to a timeout, warden displays how long a command took
+* `debug2` - a shell command sent to a container has succeeded, a timer has been set or stopped
+* `debug` - a snapshot has been taken, a container was created or destroyed normally

 ## Hacking

 The included tests create and destroy real containers, so require system